Collonges-et-Premières

 Collonges-et-Premières (/fr/) is a commune in the Côte-d'Or department in eastern France.
 It is the result of the merger, on 28 February 2019, of the communes of Collonges-lès-Premières and Premières.
 Collonges station has rail connections to Dijon, Dole and Besançon.

+Population

+Populations of the area corresponding with the commune of Collonges-et-Premières at 1 January 2025.